-An accomplished sales and marketing veteran for 20 years, with management experience in new business development and administration, Jo gained most of her experience in the hospitality industry but was also a fundraiser and event planner and coordinator prior to that.
+An accomplished sales and marketing veteran for 20 years, with management experience in new business development and administration, Jo gained most of her experience in the hospitality industry but was also a fundraiser and an event planner and coordinator prior to that.

 Jo graduated from New York University and always felt a calling for the protection of wildlife.
 The opportunity to work for the Corolla Wild Horse Fund and to further its mission continues to be her dream of fulfillment and self-realization.

-Jo lives in Kill Devil Hills with her husband, John, and their two dogs, Nora and Nicky.
+Jo lives in Kill Devil Hills with her husband, John, and their dog, Nicky.

 Meg Puckett accepted the role of Herd Manager for the Corolla Wild Horse Fund in July 2016.
 She came to the CWHF from The Virginia Zoo in Norfolk, where she worked in education, volunteer management, and media/public relations.
-Before that she was an educator at the Museum of the Albemarle in Elizabeth City, and she also worked on the USS Monitor project at the Mariners’ Museum in Newport News while she was in graduate school.
-Meg graduated from Virginia Wesleyan College with degrees in History and English, and is also a lifelong equestrian.
-She’s a certified equine and canine sports massage therapist and freelance writer (in her spare time!).
+Before that she was an educator at the Museum of the Albemarle in Elizabeth City, and she also worked on the USS Monitor project at the Mariners’ Museum in Newport News.
+Meg graduated from Virginia Wesleyan College with degrees in History and English.

 Preserving the ecology and the history of the Outer Banks is something that she’s always been passionate about, and the wild horses of Corolla have held a special place in her heart since she was a little girl.